Paddle Georgia 2021

 BICYCLING Saturday and Sunday, Nov.
 6-7: Rental bicycles are from Marvin Grovner for exploration of the island.
 To reserve a bike for $15 per day, contact Marvin at 912-485-2135.

-SAPELO ISLAND GUIDED TOUR Friday Nov.
-5: This special private bus tour of Sapelo Island will be led by Sapelo Island National Estuarine Research Reserve staff.
+SAPELO ISLAND GUIDED TOUR SUNDAY Nov.
+7: This special private bus tour of Sapelo Island will be led by Sapelo Island docent J.R.
+Grovner.
 The tour will cover a combination of Sapelo’s history going back more than 4000 years (Guale, French, English and Geeche) and the unique coastal ecosystem that define modern ecology.
 The tour will be approx. 4-4.5 hours.

 HIKING Saturday and Sunday, Nov.
 6-7: Take a jaunt on the beach, explore the island’s beautiful maritime forest tucked behind the beach’s sand dunes or take a hike to the island lighthouse.
 The island awaits!